Study of field fluctuations and their localization in a thick braneworld generated by gravity non-minimally coupled to a scalar field with the Gauss-Bonnet term: Introduction

-The fact of considering that the ordinary matter fields are completely confined on a region with null width is just an approximation.
-The phenomenology of the Standard Model are well known at electro--weak energy scale $m_{EW}$, therefore, although the standard matter can not move freely through the extra dimensions, it is possible that they can access to distant $r \leq m^{-1}_{EW} \sim 10^{-19}$ m without contradictions with the Standard Model \cite{arkani}.
-In other words, there are more realistic alternatives to thin brane configurations they are known, generically, as thick braneworlds or domain walls.
-When the brane has a non--trivial width it is not necessary to use the Israel-Lanczos junction conditions, and this might be a mathematical advantage whether the action of the model is complicated (too many matter fields, non--minimal coupling, higher order curvature terms, etc).
+The fact of considering that ordinary matter fields are completely confined on a region with null width is just an approximation.
+The phenomenology of the Standard Model is well known at electro--weak energy scale $m_{EW}$, therefore, although the standard matter can not move freely through the extra dimensions, it is possible that they can access to distances $r \leq m^{-1}_{EW} \sim 10^{-19}$ m without contradictions with the Standard Model \cite{arkani}.
+In other words, there are more realistic alternatives to thin brane configurations; they are known, generically, as thick braneworlds or domain walls.
+When the brane has a non--trivial width, there is no Israel-Lanczos junction condition, and this might be a mathematical advantage when the action of the model is complicated (when it contains, for instance, too many matter fields, non--minimal couplings, higher order curvature terms, etc).

 Thick branes might be constructed by using different procedures.
-One of the more evident example is by replacing the delta functions in the action by a non--singular source functions.
-Another simple method is by using self-interacting scalar fields coupled minimally to gravity \cite{gremm, dwolfe,csaba,ariasetal,barbosa,barbosa1, bh2,bh3,gabriel}.
+One of the most evident examples consists in replacing the delta functions in the action by non--singular source functions.
+Another simple method is by using self-interacting scalar fields minimally coupled to gravity as done in \cite{gremm}--\cite{liuetal}.
+A more elaborated procedure to generate a thick brane configuration is by introducing a non-minimal coupling between gravity and matter.
+This kind of interactions arises in several contexts, e.g., it appears naturally in cosmology, the Brans--Dicke theory, supergravity and in all the known effective low energy string theory models (see \cite{FujiiMaeda} and references therein).
+Within the framework of {\it thin braneworlds}, the Randall-Sundrum scenario has been modified by considering bulk self-interacting scalar fields non--minimally coupled to gravity, for instance, in \cite{farakos}--\cite{Ahmed}.
+Thick brane generalizations of this kind of models have been considered in \cite{andrianov,liuNM}.

-Within the frame of thin (Randall-Sundrum) braneworlds, bulk scalar fields have been investigated, for instance, in \cite{farakos,farakos2,pasipoularides,KeY,Ahmed}, where the Randall-Sundrum scenario has been modified by considering self-interacting scalar fields non--minimally coupled to gravity \cite{farakos}.
-Furthermore, in \cite{farakos2} and \cite{pasipoularides} the resulting action has been modified by adding a Gauss-Bonnet term.
-The influence of higher curvature terms in scalar-field-generated thick brane models has been studied in Refs. \cite{mg, liufR, neu, neu1, neu2, maeda, Charmo, Krzys, mgio, corradini,Hideki}.
+The perturbative stability of these non--minimally coupled brane configurations was explored in Refs. \cite{farakos2,andrianov}.
+Namely, in \cite{farakos2} the authors performed a stability analysis of a perturbed trivial scalar field and obtained instability regions characterized by certain value of the non--minimal coupling parameter in the conformal limit.
+Furthermore, in \cite{andrianov} it was shown that when the scalar field is non--trivial, the instability region completely disappears under linear perturbations for any value of the non--minimal coupling parameter.
+Later on localization of gravity and various matter fields was considered in this kind of braneworld configurations in \cite{liuNM}, where deformed branes were also obtained.